jmdonnell43/CSC-4200-project-1/Design Explanation.md

 ## 5. Logging System

-We implemented a detailed logging system with security considerations:
+Implemented a detailed logging system with security considerations:

 - Logs are stored in both files (`server_logs.log`, `client_logs.log`) and displayed on the console
 - Each log entry includes a timestamp, log level, and descriptive message